Enrollment Agreement is a written contract between a student and Fire Future LLC, educational program institution concerning:

 Course Dates: Open Enrollment, enrollment agreement starts at the date of signature and ends 364 day after that date.
 Agreement covers this time period only.

-EMERGENCY MEDICAL TECHNICIAN (EMTB-I) Course Duration: 180 hours classroom and quizzes, 24 hours field training and in person skills practice session, final exam and skills evaluation.
+EMERGENCY MEDICAL TECHNICIAN (EMT B-I) Course Duration: 170 hours classroom and quizzes, 24 hours in-field training and in-person skills practice sessions.
+The EMT Basic 1 course is the foundational, entry-level training for ambulance personnel and emergency responders, focusing on life-saving skills like CPR, oxygen administration, spinal immobilization, and trauma care.
+The course prepares the student for the National Registry Exam which is required to work as an EMT.
 Entire program (classroom, skills evaluation, final exam and ride-along) must be completed by student within 364 days of purchase.

 Prerequisites: Students must be 18 years of age or older at the time of registration, have a high school diploma, GED or passage of the California high school proficiency and have a valid BLS CPR card or obtain through Fire Future.
 Proof of high school diploma, GED or passage of the California high school proficiency exam must be provided at time of enrollment.
 BLS CPR card must be provided to instructor prior to taking the final exam.

-Classroom: Within 24 hours of receipt of payment, signed enrollment agreement and signed School Performance Fact Sheet and receipt of high school diploma or equivalent, to the latest course material that is divided into 39 chapters.
-Each chapter contains quizzes designed to help students gain a full understanding of course material.
+Classroom: Within 24 hours of receipt of payment, signed enrollment agreement and signed School Performance Fact Sheet and receipt of high school diploma or equivalent, the student will be introduced to the latest course material which is divided into 39 chapters.
+Each chapter contains materials and knowledge assessments designed to help students gain a full understanding of course material.

 By signing this agreement students verify that they have access to the required equipment to complete the classroom training.